marczz/mzlinux_pages/development/git.md

     ](https://github.com/git-tips/tips)

 # Git Server
--   On a server with Git you can set your own Git server, it is the simpler when you have few users and not to manage authentication protocol, it is the subject of
+-   You can set your own Git server, You can keep it simpe when you have few users and not to manage authentication protocol.

-    [Pro Git: Git on the server
+-   [Pro Git: Git on the server ](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols)
-    ](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols)
 -   [GitWeb](https://git.wiki.kernel.org/index.php/Gitweb) distributed with Git,
     is a web interface written in Perl.